Skip to content

 await meter.write("relay", True)

 async_update() reads every field, decodes it, and stores the result.
-Reading an attribute returns the decoded value or None (a field that hasn’t been read yet, or a device sentinel that decodes to “no value”).
-Because a component reads only its own registers, it can refresh independently.
+Reading an attribute returns the decoded value, or None for a field that has not been read yet or a device sentinel that decodes to “no value”.
+A component reads only its own registers, so it can refresh independently.

 A component’s register fields default to the holding space (FC03).
-For a read-only sub-system whose data lives in input registers (FC04), set register_space = "input" — the fields and factories are unchanged:
+For a read-only sub-system whose data lives in input registers (FC04), set register_space = "input".
+The field declarations are unchanged:

 class Sensors(Component):